DataDog/documentation/content/en/account_management/billing/usage_attribution.md

 * Summarizes usage at the end of each month.
 * Surfaces the data both in the UI and as a .tsv download.

-**Note**: The following usage types are not supported in this tool yet.
-They will be added subsequently:
+**Note**: The following usage types are not supported in this tool:

 * Indexed Log Events
 * Ingested Logs